SergioFernizaMarquez/Logistics_Database_Project/README.md

 5. **Predictive Modeling**
    Run the forecasting and optimization code to evaluate potential improvements in restocking efficiency and profitability.

+6. **Tableau Dashboard**
+   In tableau build WorkSheets for the data obtained, so far.
+Then use them to implement a Dashboard.

 ## Conclusion